 How would you like to touch a piece of the moon?
 You could hitch a ride with NASA, of course.
 Or…simply drop into Vienna’s Natural History Museum for a host of lunar treats at their new exhibition.

-- Explores the science, art and cultural impacts of the moon in a series of galleries
+- Explores the science, art and cultural impacts of the moon

 - Gorgeously lit with a 4m-wide replica moon art installation at its heart